 Gold Charm = One of the four “classic” decorator colors – glossy solid gold with a bald face and four white socks.

 Halter Showing = A division of model horse showing where a model is judged on adherence to the standards of the horse breed assigned to it.

 Hano= Hanoverian, a popular breed of German Warmblood.
 May also refer to the Breyer Hanoverian mold (#58).

-HOTY= Horse of the Year, a limited edition Freedom Series (formerly Classics) model that debuts a new 1:12 scale sculpture in a striking coat color.
-Horse of the Year models are only available the year they are produced.
+HOTY= Horse of the Year, a limited edition Freedom Series (formerly Classics) model that debuted a new 1:12 scale sculpture in a striking coat color.
+Horse of the Year models were only available the year they were produced.

 HSO = Horse Shaped Object, a tongue-in-cheek colloquial term used to describe horse figurines as a general concept.

 Huck = Huckleberry Bey, a Breyer mold (#472) of a trotting Arabian stallion.

 IBM = In-Between Mare.
 A vintage Breyer mold created in the late 1950s, but never officially released until 2020 as part of the Vintage Club.

 IP = Indian Pony, a Breyer mold (#175) of a windswept wild-type mare.